Juan José Bernales

 Juan José Bernales Segura (born 8 April 1981) is a Chilean former professional footballer who played as an attacking midfielder and mainly developed his career in Andorra.

-Club career
+Career

 Born in San Felipe, Chile, Bernales played for club Valle del Elqui from Vicuña in his country of birth.

 He emigrated to Europe and developed his career in Andorra.
-In the top level, he played for both UE Sant Julià, coinciding with his compatriot Guillermo Burgos, and UE Engordany, coinciding with his compatriot Rodrigo Basualto.
-As a member of Sant Julià, he took part in the 2008-09 UEFA Cup and the 2009–10 UEFA Champions League.
+In the top level, he played for both Sant Julià, coinciding with his compatriot Guillermo Burgos, and Engordany, coinciding with his compatriot Rodrigo Basualto.
+As a member of Sant Julià, he took part in the 2008–09 UEFA Cup and the 2009–10 UEFA Champions League.

 In 2015, he joined Inter d'Escaldes after they were relegated to the second level by first time in their history and took part of the team reorganization.
 He stayed with them until 2018 and his last appearance was in January.

 Personal life

-He attended the Johan Cruyff Institute and got a degree in sport management.
+Bernales attended the Johan Cruyff Institute and got a degree in sport management.
 At the same time, he managed a hotel dining room.